 On this boot, Scarpa has used a 1.8mm thick suede Perwanger full leather outer, along with a Gore-Tex Performance Comfort footwear lining.

-Users will note that without aftermarket treatment, however, that the suede leather will begin to wear and will wick water, rendering the Gore-Tex liner less useful.
-Read up on the proper care of full leather boots in our Buying Advice article so that you get the most use out of your investment and keep your feet dry for longer.
+Users will note that without aftermarket treatment, however, the suede leather will begin to wear and will wick water, rendering the Gore-Tex liner less useful.

 The Zodiac Plus GTX is made with suede leather.
 With proper treatment, this award winner should last for years of use.